 The school calendar for 2022-2023 shows the first day of school for students will be August 23rd, and it will be an early out.
 The last day of school is scheduled for May 18th, 2023, and it is also planned to be an early out.
 Winter Break is planned for December 19th through January 3rd.
 The first day of the second semester will be January 4th, 2023.
 Spring Break is to be March 10th through 13th, 2023.
 Possible make-up days are May 19th and 22nd, 2023.

 Director of Supportive Services Kris Ockenfels reported school calendar drafts were presented to employees, and they voted on which one they liked best.
-The calendar presented to the board and adopted February 8th won with more votes.
+The calendar presented to the board and adopted on February 8th won with more votes.

-Spring parent-teacher conferences for this school year will be March 10th from 2 to 7 o’clock.
-School will be dismissed early that day, and there will not be school March 11th or 14th for Trenton R-9.
+Spring parent-teacher conferences for this school year will be on March 10th from 2 to 7 o’clock.
+School will be dismissed early that day, and there will not be school on March 11th or 14th for Trenton R-9.

 Trenton High School Principal Kasey Bailey gave the Vocational Report.
 He said there are three vocational programs in the district: Agriculture, Business, and Family and Consumer Sciences.

 He shared some accomplishments.
 The Trenton FFA Chapter was named the Best FFA Chapter in Missouri.
 Kidridge Griffin was named the Missouri State FFA Star Farmer.

 Instructional Coach Doctor Jill Watkins provided an update.